 US Army Corps of Engineers (USACE) authorization of in-water construction actions necessary for Terminal 5 cargo wharf rehabilitation required approval from participating federal agencies, in this instance the National Marine Fisheries Service, U.S. Fish and Wildlife Service, and the Environmental Protection Agency.
-In addition, an essential federal

-Terminal 5 Letter of Agreement Amendment with the Suquamish Tribe confirming commitments regarding construction activities requirement includes avoiding and minimizing potential negative effects on tribal treaty fishing access, requiring consultation and resolution of potential project conflicts with federally recognized Tribes, native sovereign nations.
-The Port of Seattle and the Northwest Seaport Alliance have worked with the Muckleshoot Indian Tribe and the Suquamish Tribe in past years to maintain general usual and accustomed treaty fishing access throughout Elliott Bay and the Duwamish Waterway, balanced with commercial access to marine terminal, cargo, passenger, and marina facilities.
+In addition, an essential federal requirement includes avoiding and minimizing potential negative effects on tribal treaty fishing access, requiring consultation and resolution of potential project conflicts with federally recognized Tribes, native sovereign nations.
+The Port of Seattle and the Northwest Seaport

+Terminal 5 Letter of Agreement Amendments with the Muckleshoot Indian Tribe and the Suquamish Tribe confirming commitments regarding construction activities Meeting of September 1, 2020 Page 3 of 4

+Alliance have worked with the Muckleshoot Indian Tribe and the Suquamish Tribe in past years to maintain general usual and accustomed treaty fishing access throughout Elliott Bay and the Duwamish Waterway, balanced with commercial access to marine terminal, cargo, passenger, and marina facilities.